cfengine/documentation/reference/language-concepts/loops.markdown

     2013-06-12T18:56:01+0200   notice: R: cf-execd is The executor, not executionist

-You see from this that, if we refer to a list variable using the scalar reference operator `$()`, CFEngine interprets this to mean “please iterate over all values of the list”.
+You see from this that, if we refer to a list variable using the scalar reference operator `$()`, CFEngine interprets this to mean "please iterate over all values of the list".
 Thus, we have effectively a `foreach' loop, without the attendant syntax.

 If a variable is repeated, its value is tied throughout the expression; so the